dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module02.md

 However, there are some scenarios where label and label policy changes can take effect much faster or be longer than 24 hours.
 For example, for new and deleted sensitivity labels for Word, Excel, and PowerPoint on the web, you might see updates replicate within the hour.
 But for configurations that depend on populating a new group and group membership changes, or network replication latency and bandwidth restrictions, these changes might take 24-48 hours.

 ## :tada: CONGRATULATIONS!
-You've just created your first Sensitivity Label.
-In the next module, you will Publish this Sensitivity Label to make it available across your apps and services.
+You've just published your first Label Policy!
+In the next module, you will test this sensitivity label using a SharePoint document library and Word online.

 MODULE_SUMMARY